News Banner BackgroundLaunching rocket icon.

 Step 7: Adjust pricing over time

-Your billing infrastructure must support pricing changes—new metrics, adjusted tiers, hybrid models—without breaking existing contracts.
+Your billing infrastructure must support pricing changes — new metrics, adjusted tiers, hybrid models — without breaking existing contracts.
+Tabs supports subscription, usage-based, and hybrid billing natively, so you can evolve your pricing without custom engineering work.

 Successful implementation requires operational discipline.
 These practices help finance teams build a billing engine that scales.